SWE4103-Team1/StudentTrackingSystem/README.md

 # Student Tracking System
 ## 10.19-update
 Now our repo has successfully deployed Django CI through Github Action!
--This will automatically run Django Test when you push or merge and return a result to tell you whether your project successfully ran this test.
+- This will automatically run Django Test when you push or merge and return a result to tell you whether your project successfully ran this test.
--If you get a failed result, click the **Action** button to view the log.
+- If you get a failed result, click the **Action** button to view the log.
--This branch is merged from the **dev** branch because this is the latest branch after sprint1.
+- This branch is merged from the **dev** branch because this is the latest branch after sprint1.
 ********
 ## fetch, push & merge
 For coding, please